-This municipality in the eastern part of the province of Malaga and is the forth biggest municipality with approximately 77.000 inhabitants.
+This municipality is situated in the eastern part of the province of Malaga and is the fourth biggest municipality with approximately 77.000 inhabitants.
 Velez-Malaga has an important architectural patrimony, legacy of its ancient Moorish past with palaces, churches and other edifications from previous centuries that we can visit.

 Velez-Malaga has suffered a massive deforestation throughout its history in favour of cultivation and agriculture, amongst it the sugarcane which was the economic engine during the 19th century and early 20th century, which is why it’s very difficult to find the area’s original flora, except along the riverbeds of the Velez river.

 The archaeological sites found in Velez-Malaga show us an ancient past that dates back to the Phoenician and Roman settlements in the municipal area, although the urban core was founded by the Arabs during the 10th century.

 During the 13th and 15th century, Velez-Malaga was one of the most important cities of the Granada kingdom, with an important population growth that ended up occupying lands outside the walls forming villages that would later on become Almayate or Benajarafe, amongst others.

 Velez-Malaga, on the 27th of April 1487, ended up surrendering to the Christian invasion, who offered the inhabitants at that time to keep their possessions and houses, although the consistent abuse by the new religion who did not accept them and the lords that demanded more taxes, caused a rebellion that all around the conquered territories expanded around Nerja and Torrox in 1488.